Elizabeth's Kitchen Diary

 • Cut out with your desired cookie cutter and place well apart on the baking sheet.

-• Decorate with a few blanched almonds, if desired, and glaze with the beaten egg white.
+• Decorate with a few blanched almonds, if desired, and glaze 2 free-range egg whites.

 • Bake for 10-15 minutes, depending on your oven (mine takes 12).
 Transfer to a wire rack to cool completely.

-• To prepare the icing, mix the ingredients together and pipe swirls and decorations over the top of the cookies.
+• To prepare the icing, mix 200 grams icing sugar, 1 free-range egg white and 1 tbsp lemon juice together and pipe swirls and decorations over the top of the cookies.

 • Will keep for several days in an airtight container.